-\textbf{Proof:} Note that as $E=\emptyset$ the only information that agents have is their signal.
-Maximizing expected utility implies that each agent takes the action equal the signal received.
-Let $X$ be the random variable that counts the number of agents whose signal equals the state of nature and note that $X$ has a binomial distribution with parameters $(N,0.5+\delta)$ and so $E(X) = N(0.5+\delta)$ and $Var(X)= N(0.5+\delta)(0.5-\delta)$.
+\textbf{Proof:} Note that as $E=\emptyset$, the only information that agents have is their signal.
+Maximizing expected utility implies that each agent takes the action equal to the signal received.
+Let $X$ be the random variable that counts the number of agents whose signal equals the state of nature and note that $X$ has a binomial distribution with parameters $(N,0.5+\delta)$.
+Therefore $E(X) = N(0.5+\delta)$ and $Var(X)= N(0.5+\delta)(0.5-\delta)$.

 Applying Chebyshev inequality: